-10 If the marginal generator is not the initial source of energy (e.g., when the marginal generator is a battery), the marginal emission rate is derived from the emission rate of the actual marginal source of energy and is further modified by the efficiency of the energy-storing generator.
+9 If the marginal generator is not the initial source of energy (e.g., when the marginal generator is a battery), the marginal emission rate is derived from the emission rate of the actual marginal source of energy and is further modified by the efficiency of the energy-storing generator.
 For a discussion of how Cambium determines what the marginal energy source is in these circumstances, see Section 5.5.

-SRMER does not capture the structural changes to the electric sector that may be induced by increased demand, and it is therefore typically unsuitable for assessing the emissions impact of a change in demand that is expected to persist for several years or longer.
+a change in demand that is expected to persist for several years or longer.
 Instead, the long-run marginal emission rate (LRMER) is a more suitable metric for persistent changes in demand.